 Grain Bin (Grande Prairie)

-Head to the Grain Bin in Grande Prairie for not only great beer, but for a lot of fun, too.
-Their taproom serves excellent charcuteries using ingredients from local producers, and their flights of beer are the best way to sample what they have on offer.
+Head to the Grain Bin in Grande Prairie for not only great beer but for a lot of fun, too.
+Their taproom serves excellent charcuteries using ingredients from local producers, and their beer flights are the best way to sample what they have on offer.
 There are even board games to keep your table entertained!
 A gold winner of the Alberta Beer Awards in 2020, try their Prairie Horizon Hefeweizen, Red Willow American Amber Ale, or Helles Gate Munich Helles Lager, all bestsellers.

 Peace River Brewing (Peace River)

 Peace River Brewing is one of the best craft breweries in Northern Alberta.
-With options such as The Topic of NEIPA (a full-bodied, New England style IPA with notes of melon and citrus) and the Imperial Stout (a black stout with rich flavours of chocolate and coffee), there’s sure to be something on the menu for every beer drinker.
-Pair their beers with a few “brew bites” on the menu and you’ve got yourself a delicious night out!
+With options such as The Topic of NEIPA (a full-bodied, New England-style IPA with notes of melon and citrus) and the Imperial Stout (a black stout with rich flavours of chocolate and coffee), there’s sure to be something on the menu for every beer drinker.
+Pair their beers with a few “brew bites” on the menu, and you’ve got yourself a delicious night out!
 There’s even a seasonal beer advent calendar for the winter holidays.

 4th Meridian Brewing (Lloydminster)

 Make your way to 4th Meridian Brewing in Lloydminster for a lively taproom, community events, and, of course, mouthwatering craft beer.
 Opened by three friends and Alberta brewers who share a love of beer, the brewery prides itself on innovative, delicious flavours sure to please even the beer drinker who believes they’ve tried it all.
-Try the B League Sour, a kettle soured ale with berries and key limes added after fermentation, or the Hi-Tea Brown Ale, a light bodied ale made with Earl Grey tea leaves for a unique flavour.
+Try the B League Sour, a kettle-soured ale with berries and key limes added after fermentation, or the Hi-Tea Brown Ale, a light-bodied ale made with Earl Grey tea leaves for a unique flavour.